patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/dropdown/dropdown.md

 section: components
 ---

-A **dropdown** presents a menu of actions or links in a constrained space that will trigger a process or navigate to a new location.
-See [select component guidelines](/components/select/) for more information about making one or more selections from a list of items in a value list.

 ## Elements
 A basic dropdown consists of a toggle control to open and close a menu of actions or links.